-Religious Education at St Ambrose is central to the life of the school, it is a way of life, living and learning through Faith.
-R.E. is a core subject and the beliefs and values studied in R.E. inspire and draw together every aspect of the life of our school.
+At Saint Ambrose Religious Education is classed as a core subject and is central to the life of the school, it is a way of life, living and learning through Faith.

-In addition to the diocesan strategy we also hold an annual multicultural and multi-faith celebration week and visit places of worship.
-We also invite special visitors into school to speak about their faith and to encourage our pupils to reflect on what unites us as people of faith.
+Each year group is allocated a different religion to study.
+This is often through a multicultural and multi-faith celebration week, individual lessons on special feast days or a mini-topic week during the year decided by the year group teachers.
+We also have visited different places of worship and we also have invite special visitors into school to speak about their faith and to encourage our pupils to reflect on what unites us as people of faith.